StefanH-AT/Source-Engine-VSCode-Extension/README.md

 ## **KeyValue file auto-detection**

 In Source, many KeyValue files are saved with a `.txt` extension.
 Since not all .txt files should be treated as KeyValue files, this extension can auto-detect KeyValue files which end in `.txt`.

-> ⚠️ **This feature is disabled by default.
-A popup will ask you whether to turn this feature on the first time you open a .txt file.**

-KV files are matched using a list of common keyvalue file names. (e.g.: gameinfo.txt, game_sounds_*.txt, subtitles_engish.txt...)
+Instead, KeyValue files are matched using a list of common keyvalue file names. (e.g.: gameinfo.txt, game_sounds_*.txt, subtitles_engish.txt...)

----

 ## Full feature list